Ayubur/IdeaHub/README.md

-# App Ideas App
+# IdeaHub

 A place to see and post ideas in the style of reddit and twitter

 ## User Stories

 - Authenticate users
-- Users can crud ideas
+- Users can CRUD ideas
 - Users can upvote and down-vote ideas
 - Users can bookmark ideas
 - Users can comment on ideas